Wildelyssa/LolcatClock/README.md

 ## Lolcat Clock
 Practise project idea from a skillcrush blog which lists ideas for JavaScript projects.
-I decided to write my own code from scratch as a challenge and add pictures of my cat!
+I have written my own code from scratch as a challenge and used pictures of my cat!
+The design is fully responsive.

 ## Link to live code: https://wildelyssa.github.io/LolcatClock/